ARTEMUS

 2. Transmission Costs

 Importers may incur expenses associated with the transmission and submission of ISF data to CBP.
-This component covers the costs related to electronic data interchange (EDI) or other means of data transmission to provide CBP with the required information.
+This component covers the costs related to electronic data interchange (EDI) or other means of data transmission, typically ranging from $5 to $15 per filing depending on the broker or service provider.

 Reliable data transmission is essential for the accuracy and timeliness of ISF submissions, as it allows customs authorities to assess and process cargo shipments effectively.